Spectral analysis of the half-line Kronig-Penney model with Wigner-von Neumann perturbations: Introduction

-at the origin, where $\alpha_0\in\dR,d >0,\varkappa\in[0,\pi)$ and $\delta_x$ is the delta-distribution supported on the point $x\in\dR_+$ (for the mathematically rigorous definition of the operator see Section~\ref{sec:def}, cf. \cite[Chapter III]{AGHH05}).
-The operator $H_{\varkappa}$ is self-adjoint in $L^2(\dR_+)$.
-It describes the behavior of a free non-relativistic charged quantum particle interacting with the lattice $d\dN$.
-The constant $\alpha_0$ characterizes the strength of interaction between the free charged quantum particle and each interaction center in the lattice.
-The spectrum of the operator $H_{\varkappa}$ has a band-gap structure: it consists of infinitely many bands of the purely absolutely continuous spectrum and outside these bands the spectrum of $H_{\varkappa}$ is discrete.
-The investigation of such operators was initiated in the classical paper~\cite{KP31} by Kronig and Penney.
+See Section~\ref{sec:def} for the mathematically rigorous definition of such operators.
+As a special case the Kronig-Penney model corresponds to the self-adjoint operator $H_\varkappa: = H_{\varkappa,d\dN,\{\alpha_0\}}$ as above with some $d > 0$ and $\alpha_0\in\dR$.
+It describes the behaviour of a free non-relativistic charged quantum particle interacting with the lattice $d\dN$.
+The constant $\alpha_0$ characterizes the strength of interaction between the particle and each interaction center in the lattice.
+This interaction can be repulsive ($\alpha_0 >0$), attractive ($\alpha_0 <0$) or absent ($\alpha_0 =0$).
+The spectrum of the operator $H_{\varkappa}$ has a band-gap structure: it consists of infinitely many bands of the purely absolutely continuous spectrum and outside these bands the spectrum of $H_{\varkappa}$ is discrete, cf. \cite[Chapter III.2]{AGHH05}.
+The operator $H_\varkappa$ was first investigated in the classical paper~\cite{KP31} by Kronig and Penney.

 In the present paper we study what happens with the spectrum of the Kronig-Penney model in the case of perturbation of strengths or positions of interactions by a slowly decaying oscillating sequence resembling the Wigner-von Neumann potential.
-Let constants $d,\alpha_0,c,\omega,\gamma$ and a real-valued sequence $\{q_n\}_{n\in\mathbb N}$ be such that
+Let the constants $d,\alpha_0,c,\omega,\phi,\gamma$ and a real-valued sequence $\{q_n\}_{n\in\mathbb N}$ be such that

 \emph{Model I: Wigner-von Neumann amplitude perturbation.} We add a discrete Wigner-von Neumann potential to the constant sequence of interaction strengths.
-Let the discrete set $\wt X = \{\wt x_n\colon n\in\dN\}$ supporting the interaction centers be defined as
+Namely, we consider the discrete set $\wt X$ and the sequence of interaction strengths $\wt \alpha$ given by